freerange/site/soups/weeknotes/week-261-links.snip.markdown

 ### [indie Phone](http://indiephone.eu/)

-There's not much information to go on, but this open-source mobile phone sounds intriguing. {by james-mead}
+There's not much information to go on, but this open-source mobile phone sounds intriguing.
+Having said that, I've just found these [two](https://vimeo.com/81015888) [videos](http://www.youtube.com/watch?v=G1QCBzQ0aNc&feature=youtu.be&t=43s) of presentations by Aral Balkan which have slightly put me off! {by james-mead}

 :render_as: Blog
-:kind: draft
+:kind: blog
 :is_page: true
 :written_with: Kramdown
 :author: james-mead